Haro 11: Background

-Lyman Continuum Photons
+Lyman continuum photons

-Haro 11 is one of nine galaxies in the local universe that have been identified as leaking Lyman Continuum photons.
+Haro 11 is one of nine galaxies in the local universe that have been identified as leaking Lyman continuum photons.

-LyC leakage is crucial to the process known as Reionization which is theorised to have occurred between redshift z=11 and z=7, that is to say within the first 10% of the age of the Universe.
+LyC leakage is crucial to the process known as reionization which is theorised to have occurred between redshift z=11 and z=7, that is to say within the first 10% of the age of the Universe.
 Reionization, or The Epoch of Reionization (EofR), is the period during which the gas in the early Universe went from being almost completely neutral to a state in which it became almost completely ionized.
 The EofR is intimately linked to many fundamental questions in cosmology, structure formation and evolution.

-The Kinematics of Haro 11
+Kinematics of Haro 11

-In November 2015, a study was published in the journal Astronomy and Astrophysics by Goran Ostlin et al. which examined the kinematics of H11 using observations collected at the European Southern Observatory, Paranal, Chile.
+In November 2015, a study was published in the journal Astronomy and Astrophysics by Göran Östlin et al. which examined the kinematics of H11 using observations collected at the European Southern Observatory, Paranal, Chile.
 The study also compared H11 to The Antennae Galaxies (NGC 4038), a pair of interacting galaxies.
 The abstract states: "In this work, we investigate the kinematics of stars and ionised gas in Haro 11, one of the most luminous blue compact galaxies in the local Universe."
 Further on, the abstract states: "Hence the complexities reveal real dynamical disturbances providing further evidence for a merger in Haro 11."
 The abstract finishes with: "Haro 11 shows many resemblances with the famous Antennae galaxies both morphologically and kinematically, but it is much denser, which is the likely explanation for the higher star formation efficiency in Haro 11."

-Further Studies
+Further studies

 In September 2003, as a result of Program 9470, Daniel Kunth and team published the first images of Haro 11 using the then newly installed ACS on the HST (specifically the Solar Blind Channel) in a study titled: "The First Deep Advanced Camera for Surveys Lyalpha Images of Local Starburst Galaxies".
 The abstract for Kunth et al. states: "The ACS imaging reveals a complex Lyalpha morphology, with sometimes strong offsets between the emission of Lyalpha and the location of stellar light, ionized gas traced by Halpha, and the neutral gas.
 Overall, more Lyalpha photons escape from the more metal- and dust-rich galaxy ESO 350-IG038 [Haro 11]."